Pamela Mellon, PhD

 This program received the highest honor conferred by NIH for a T32 program, A MENTOR AWARD, in 2003.
 This award cited our program for excellence and extended the funding for a full ten years.

-The fellowship-training program in Reproductive Endocrinology was initiated at the inception of the Department of Reproductive Medicine at the University of California, San Diego in 1970.
+The fellowship-training program in Reproductive Endocrinology was initiated at the inception of the Department of Reproductive Medicine (now Obstetrics, Gynecology, and Reproductive Sciences) at the University of California, San Diego in 1970.
 Beginning in 1982, this T32 Institutional Training Grant was funded by the NIH/NICHD.
-This grant has been consistently renewed and has been funded now for 27 years, first under the leadership of Dr. Samuel S.C.
-Yen, M.D. (with Dr. Pamela L. Mellon as Co-Director 1993-1998), and renewed in 1998 under the present leadership of Dr. Mellon, Ph.D., Director, and Dr. R. Jeffrey Chang, M.D., Co-Director, who have directed this training program for through two competing renewals, the second of which resulted in this MENTOR award as an outstanding program in 2003 allowing for automatic renewal for 2008-2013.; This grant was renewed for 2013-2018 with a perfect score.
+This grant has been consistently renewed and has been funded now for 38 years, first under the leadership of Dr. Samuel S.C.
+Yen, M.D. (with Dr. Pamela L. Mellon as Co-Director 1993-1998), and renewed in 1998 under the present leadership of Dr. Mellon, Ph.D., Director, and Dr. R. Jeffrey Chang, M.D., Co-Director, who have directed this training program through four competing renewals, the second of which resulted in this MENTOR award as an outstanding program in 2003 allowing for automatic renewal for 2008-2013.
+This grant was renewed for 2013-2018 with a perfect score.
 We were awarded another five years in 2018, extending the grant through 2023, which will be year 40 of the training program.

 This cohesive group of faculty members provides a conducive academic environment to pursue high quality and contemporary training.
 The faculty mentors and their expertise are listed below: